chrispetrou/HRShell/README.md

 <img src="images/1.png">

-2. `inject shellcode`: Using this command a new thread of our current process is created and the shellcode injection occurs in its memory space.
+2. `inject shellcode`: Using this command a new thread (_or spawned process on unix systems_) of our current process is created and the shellcode injection occurs in its memory space.
 As a result our HTTP(S) shell is not affected by the injection.
 The platforms where this command can be applied are: __Unix x86/x64, Windows x86__ platforms!

 <img src="images/2.png">